Small Business 9 February 2026 13 min read

 One-off payment: You pay £2,000-£5,000 upfront and own the website.
 You’re responsible for hosting, maintenance, security updates, and any future changes.
 If something breaks at 2am, it’s your problem.

-Monthly subscription: You pay £100-£250/month and everything is included — design, hosting, updates, support, and maintenance.
+Monthly subscription: You pay £65-£250/month and everything is included — design, hosting, updates, support, and maintenance.
 If something breaks at 2am, it’s your provider’s problem.
+At EdTheDev, small business websites start from £65/month and restaurant websites from £79/month.

 Over 3 years, the total cost is often similar.
 The difference is what’s included: